 The GIs probably define what "does not exist" or "cannot be seen" on signs (for rallye purposes, primarily comparing to street names in RIs).
 Compass directions such as North, South, East, and West along with their abbreviations can rarely be seen on signs.
 Arrows and block numbers often do not exist.
-Also, road designations, such as avenue, court, drive, street, way, etc.-and their abbreviations (AV, AVE, DR, ST, WY, etc.)-often won't exist on signs.
+Also, road designations, such as avenue, court, drive, street, way, etc.-and their abbreviations (AV, AVE, CT, DR, ST, etc.)-often won't exist on signs.

 A rallye may also define additional (often temporary) transformations.
 Examples: the digit 1 cannot be seen; the word (or the portion of a word?) "wood" should be considered deleted ("applewood" becomes "apple"); double letters are replaced with a single ("apple" becomes "aple"); every word on the sign reads backwards ("ON TELTUO"?).
 If multiple transformations are in effect, apply them as the GIs specify or by decreasing order of precedence, not the order of their introduction or activation.
 For example, if a Bonus is higher precedence than General Instructions, then the GI's definitions and sign transformations probably don't apply before evaluating if the Bonus is actionable.
+If a Monster instruction is lower precedence, then the GIs delete words "not on signs" before the Monster applies his transformation(s).